lightningkite/kotlin-observable/README.md

 This package is not Android-specific, and can be used across platforms.
 However, for a good example of use in Android, take a look at [kotlin-components-starter](https://github.com/UnknownJoe796/kotlin-components-starter).

 This package contains two major things: `ObservableProperty<T>` and `ObservableList<T>`.
-Both are used primarily to connect user interfaces to data seamlessly and worry-free, much like you can use Rx.
+Both are used primarily to connect organization interfaces to data seamlessly and worry-free, much like you can use Rx.
 This library, however, is meant to be as basic and simple as possible while still implementing some useful features.

 ## Overall Philosophy